Jca-Dev/CSAN/README.md

    <li>The screen width on mobiles wasn't showing 100% so the nav bar and content was off the screen and you had to scroll across to see it. - fix - with setting up 100vw in body and html inside base.css.</li>
    <li>The monkeychimp modal for mobile was covered by the nav bar so users couldnt see it properly or exit it easily. - fix - reduced z-index of nav bar to 50 so it was below monkeychimp modal z-index.</li>
    <li>The testimonials were displaying too close together. - fix - add margin around each testimonial to keep them seperate.</li>
+   <li>When an order is in the wishlist section of the profile page the options and picture are crushed and dificult to see. - fix - simplified the wishlist display by removing the form and description replacing add to cart with go to product.</li>
 </ul>

 <h2>Known Bugs</h2>
 <ul>
     <li>The Error: Uncaught TypeError: Cannot read properties of null (reading 'appendChild') this is present in a third party script from mailchimp that I dont have access to.</li>
     <li>The checkout form validation doesn't show up on the fields apart from the stripe payment field. but it does validate.</li>
+    <li>A user cannot add a duplicate product with different options to the cart list as its a dictionary.</li>
+    <li>Allauth form validation doesn't display all errors required.</li>
 </ul>
 <hr>
 <h2>Sources/Credits</h2>